 Master’s degree programs, including professional degrees, should include curriculum components that demonstrate the importance of research and writing skills in graduate education.

-The School of Graduate Studies requires that all graduate programs introduce students to serious research opportunities.
+The College of Graduate and Continuing Studies requires that all graduate programs introduce students to serious research opportunities.
 Regardless of whether the thesis or non-thesis option is elected, students are required to enroll in a departmental course which introduces them to the tools and methods of scholarly research.